Trident – Modern yet traditional, charming, and offers rare family-friendly activities.

 - Address: Faces Fatehabad Road, a major thoroughfare in downtown.
 Almost at the junction with Taj East Gate Road (also called VIP Road), which leads to the Taj.
 The hotel is set back 100m+ from the road.

 - Area: Walkable to facilities such as a mall, but most shops and restaurants are more for locals than tourists.
-Streets in the area are rather busy and not that pleasant for walking.
+The streets in the area are rather busy and not that pleasant for walking.

-- How to Get There: About 2.3km from the Taj Mahal (12-minute drive); 7.5km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (17-minute drive); and 14km from the new airport (33-minute drive).
+- How to Get There: About 2.5 km from the Taj Mahal; 7.5 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur; and 14 km from the new airport.
 All are accessible by taxi or auto-rickshaw.

 - Guests: Most guests seem to be tourists, but there are not many families despite the facilities for the younger ones.

-- Kids Club: The Trident Kids Club is very modest and offers some limited activities (e.g. cooking and painting) within a bright but undersized room. featuring a splash area in the pool and tiny playground, the hotel is still considerably better for families than most.
+- Kids Club: The Trident Kids Club is very modest and offers some limited activities (e.g. cooking and painting) within a bright but undersized room.
+Featuring a splash area in the pool and a tiny playground, the hotel is still considerably better for families than most.

 - Views: Rooms offer ‘pool views’ (i.e. they face inwards and overlook the pool and gardens) or ‘garden views’ (i.e. they overlook the lawns – not the gardens – on the outside).
 The latter can be less quiet because of traffic noise.

 - Private Pools/Jacuzzis: Not really expected, or provided, at a hotel like this in Agra.

 - How to Book: Booking.com will have the best rates.

 - Pool: Lovely and sparkling blue, with a layout and facilities reminiscent of a tropical island resort.
 Splash area for toddlers.